 Before you begin investing, it’s essential for you to be aware of your risk tolerance.
-The types of investments with which you fill your portfolio is dependent on your attitude towards risk.
+The types of investments with which you fill your portfolio are dependent on your attitude towards risk.
 A good rule of thumb is to base your investment strategy on your risk tolerance.

 Aggressive risk tolerance